Differentiable Filtering for Learning Hidden Markov Models: Experiments Results

 \subsubsection{Prediction Accuracy}

 In this setting (see Section~\ref{sec:prediction_accuracy}), the learner knows both the hidden state dimension $\stateDimension$ and the observation dimension $\observationDimension$.
-The Belief Net's training and validation loss curves for the undercomplete and overcomplete settings on synthetic HMM data are shown in Figures~\ref{fig:undercomplete_results} and \ref{fig:overcomplete_results}, respectively.
+The Belief Net's training and validation loss curves for the undercomplete and overcomplete settings on synthetic HMM data are shown in \figref{fig:undercomplete_overcomplete_training_results}.

+To evaluate sensitivity to initialization, we relax the assumption that the hidden state dimension $\stateDimension$ is known and instead sweep over candidate state dimensions $\hat{\stateDimension} \in \Set{4, 8, 16, 32, 64, 128, 256}$.
+For each candidate, we assess the variability in validation loss $\mathsf{J}$ across multiple random initializations.
+The results are shown in \figref{fig:initialization_overcomplete}.
+The Belief Net consistently achieves lower validation loss and exhibits substantially less variability compared to Baum-Welch across all candidate state dimensions.
+The spectral method is excluded from this analysis, as it does not depend on initialization.